razayu/Course03/CODEBOOK.md

  The data for the project:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-•The run_analysis.R script performs the following steps to clean the data:
+The run_analysis.R script performs the following steps to clean the data:

 1.Read train and test data and append the train and test data.
 Read data

-X_train.txt - stored in trainData variable
+•X_train.txt - stored in trainData variable

-y_train.txt and - stored in trainLabel variable
+•y_train.txt and - stored in trainLabel variable

-subject_train.txt - stored in trainSubject variable
+•subject_train.txt - stored in trainSubject variable

-X_test.txt - stored in testData variable
+•X_test.txt - stored in testData variable

-y_test.txt and - stored in testLabel variable
+•y_test.txt and - stored in testLabel variable

-subject_test.txt - stored in testSubject variable
+•subject_test.txt - stored in testSubject variable

 Append data
-Append trainData and testData - stored in mergeData variable.
+•Append trainData and testData - stored in mergeData variable.

-Append trainLabel and testLabel - stored in mergeLabel variable.
+•Append trainLabel and testLabel - stored in mergeLabel variable.

-Append trainSubject and testSubject - stored in mergeSubject variable.
+•Append trainSubject and testSubject - stored in mergeSubject variable.

 2.
 iv.Read the features.txt file from the "/data" folder and store the data in a variable called features.
 We only extract the measurements on the mean and standard deviation.
 This results in a 66 indices list.
 We get a subset of joinData with the 66 corresponding columns.